citusdata/postgresql-topn/README.md

 ### Config settings
 ###### `topn.number_of_counters`
 Sets the number of counters to be tracked in a `JSONB`.
 If at some point, the current number of counters exceed `topn.number_of_counters` * 3, the list is pruned.
 The default value is 1000 for `topn.number_of_counters`.
 When you increase this setting, `TopN` uses more space and provides more accurate estimates.

+# Acknowledgements
+The original development of TopN is done by Furkan Sahin who is a software developer in Citus Data.
+TopN is a product of Citus Data and it is maintained by the engineers in Citus.